English as a second language(ESL)

 Students have a variety of needs when it comes to the study of English.
 For some students, it is essential to work on English fundamentals, while for others, the focus is on academic English and the communication techniques that university study requires, such as essay and report writing, presentations, group discussions.
 Others need to polish their business English skills in order to jumpstart their professional careers in an international environment.

-We have programs to accommodate all of those needs.
-Our intensive six-week modules come in a variety of subjects, with difficulty levels ranging from elementary to advanced.
+Our intensive seven-week modules come in a variety of subjects, with difficulty levels ranging from elementary to advanced.

 There are four types of General English courses that provide a base for mastering the core language skills: